DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Stereo: none (all outputs are mono, but polyphonic).
 - Programs: 16 (all are fully customizable).
 Any program can be saved/loaded to/from external file(s).
 - Program change: supported via PROG. input jack (+1V to +8.5V).
-- LED: yellow for V/OCT, blue for GATE, green for VEL., PROG. and FM, green/red for combined X and Y inputs.
+- LED: yellow for V/OCT, blue for GATE, green for PROG. and FM, green/red for combined X and Y inputs.
 - Self-test feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).

 ---